hanfak/discount-api/README.md

 * send `ZDW/EOWW005/010` to Disney, Discovery, Viacom via Express Delivery based on the defined Discounts the total should be $40.50

+# My approach

+Two implementations to add, total discount and multi buy for express delivery.
+I decided to do the total discount first.

+I did not want to change to much of the code, so just changed the method implementation instead and kept the api methods the same.
+As the implementation for the discounts were increase the amount of methods in the code, I felt it would be best to extract a discount class and inject it into the order class, this way sticking to the single responsibilty principle.

+The class for discounts, allows the user to decide the values for the discounts (ie percentage etc) thus not hard coding these numbers, this is sticking to the open-closed principle.

+All the code was test driven.
+I decided to use feature testing (with capybara), to test all the parts of the objects were integrated and the examples given above were working.
+I felt this was better than running the script run.rb as a manual check for integration.

+Although the order class has no mocks of injected classes, I felt it would be best to do this for the class I created (discount).